-The provinces of Alberta, British Columbia and Nova Scotia permit the incorporation of an unlimited liability company (ULC).
-A ULC is treated, for Canadian tax purposes, as an ordinary corporation but may have special U.S. tax status.
+The provinces of Alberta, British Columbia, Prince Edward Island and Nova Scotia permit the incorporation of an unlimited liability company (ULC).
+A ULC is treated, for Canadian tax purposes, as an ordinary corporation but may have special U.S. tax treatment as a flow-through entity.
+Unlike typical corporations, shareholders of ULCs are personally liable for debts and obligations of the ULC, but the scope/timing of these liabilities vary depending on the province.